 If you provide services through marketplaces such as Airbnb and Upwork, you can just choose Payoneer as the payment method and get paid.

 3.3 Making Payments

-When you use Payoneer to pay another Payoneer account, you don’t have to pay any fee and the balance is transferred from your account to theirs within minutes
+When you use Payoneer to pay another Payoneer user, you don’t have to pay any fee and the balance is transferred from your account to theirs within minutes.

 4. How Much Does Payoneer Cost?